tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/submit-commands.md

 The UI should be updated with the following results.

-First UI recieves started resposne.
+First the UI receives `Started` response.

 ![started](../images/started.png)

-And after 2 seconds `Completed` response is received.
+And after 2 seconds, the `Completed` response is received.

 ![completed](../images/Completed.png)

-* Follow the tutorial @ref:[here](./subscribe-event.md) to add Subscribe Event Example.
+* Follow the tutorial @ref:[here](./subscribe-event.md) to add the Subscribe Event functionality.